Asset Protection Against Medicaid – Crisis Planning

 The Myths of Crisis Medicaid (MassHealth) Planning

-- It is too late to do planning: False
+It’s too late for me to start planning: False

-- The Nursing Home will do your MassHealth Application for Free: False
+The nursing home will do my MassHealth Application for free: False

-- I will never qualify for Medicaid (MassHealth) – I have too much money: False
+I have too much money; I will never qualify for Medicaid (MassHealth): False

 Without careful planning, Medicaid can require the sale of your home or record a lien on your home.
 Depending on the senior’s individual circumstances, we are often successful with saving your home.
 We work to prevent a forced sale or prevent a lien where possible.
 The key is that you take swift action to engage our expertise on your side.